 Here, deep learning algorithms can help reduce development time by taking over creative artists’ game visual design and rendering.
-In this article, we’ll look at two recent research papers that can help you design and visualize virtual worlds in GTA.
+This article will look at two recent research papers that can help you design and visualize virtual worlds in GTA.

-Researchers at MIT and NVIDIA have published a paper titled “Video-Video Synthesis” that can synthesize video from high-resolution, temporally consistent images.
-Special GAN architecture is used to ensure that the synthesized frames in the video look realistic and maintain visual consistency between the different frames.
+Researchers at MIT and NVIDIA have published a “Video-Video Synthesis” paper that can synthesize video from high-resolution, temporally consistent images.
+Remarkable GAN architecture ensures that the synthesized frames in the video look realistic and maintain visual consistency between the different frames.

 GAN architecture used for vid2vid

-The generator on the vid2vid network does not use the semantic map of the previous frame, as well as the current semantic map that you want to convert.
+The generator on the vid2vid network does not use the previous frame’s semantic map and the current semantic map you want to convert.
 It also uses the final composite frame of the previous output and combines it to calculate the flow map.

 This gives you the information you need to understand the difference between two consecutive frames, allowing you to synthesize images that are consistent in time.

 On the discriminator side, we use an image discriminator to control the output quality and add to it to check if the frame-by-frame sequence of the synthesized image makes sense according to the flow map.
 This rarely causes flicker between frames.